microsoft/pxt-calliope/docs/device/windows-app/troubleshoot.md

 ![MICROBIT drive](/static/mb/device/windows-microbit-drive.png)

+**If you can see the MICROBIT drive go to step 2**.

 If you can't see the drive:
 * **Make sure that the USB cable is working.**
 >Does the cable work on another computer?
 If not, find a different cable to use.
 Some cables may only provide a power connection and don't actually transfer data.
 * **Try another USB port on your computer.**

 Is the cable good but you still can't see the **MICROBIT** drive?
 Hmm, you might have a problem with your @boardname@.
 Try the additional steps described in the [fault finding](https://support.microbit.org/support/solutions/articles/19000024000-fault-finding-with-a-micro-bit) page at microbit.org.
 If this doesn't help, you can create a [support ticket](https://support.microbit.org/support/tickets/new) to notify the Micro:bit Foundation of the problem.
+Skip the rest of these steps.

 ## Step 2: Check your firmware version